polterguy/hypereval/help-files/Hypereval/03 - Managing your snippets.md

 ## Managing your snippets

-As previously said, Hypereval has a very rich API, allowing you to easily create,read, update and delete snippets as you see fit.
+As previously said, Hypereval has a very rich API, allowing you to easily create, read, update and delete snippets as you see fit.
 In addition, it also easily allows you to evaluate snippets.
 This gives you a highly dynamic environment for storing Hyperlambda snippets within.